For many brands, content marketing can be an investment that yields incredible growth.

 We use secondary keywords when we outline the article because we want to make sure that we are addressing all secondary keywords within various sections of the article.

 Next, select the content type.
-Simply Google the main keyword and analyze the SERP to determine if you’re going to want to create more of a landing page, or a blog post.
+Simply Google the main keyword and analyze the SERP to determine what type of page you need to create—for example, a landing page, product page, or article.

 Next, determine the content tactic.